technikhil314/next-webrtc/README.md

+⚠️ This project is not being maintained actively.
+I will get back to it if time permits.
+Thank you all for all your support even after this being inactive for so many days.. 👍

 # An open source live screen share and webcam video recorder

 - [An open source live screen share and webcam video recorder](#an-open-source-live-screen-share-and-webcam-video-recorder)